brightvarghese/22_ODD_DS_Exercise-8/README.md

 # Constraints
 The data of every patient details is a list of integer and string.

+**Input Format**</br>
+First line contains integer which represents the size of hashtable.
+Second line contains a collection of lists, where each list conatins the blood glucose level and name of patient.

 ## Sample Input - 1
 ```
 3